jhynes6/vectara/ingestion/client_ingestion_outputs/d2-creative/website/site-speed-ux-seo.md

 Here’s what we recommend prioritizing:

 * **Easy navigation:** Visitors should be able to find what they’re looking for quickly and easily, with a clear and intuitive navigation menu.
 * **Clear and concise content:** Content should be easy to read and understand, with a clear message and a logical structure.
 * **Mobile responsiveness:** Visitors should be able to access the website easily on their mobile devices, with a responsive design that adapts to different screen sizes.
+* **Accessibility:** Ensure that you have an [accessible website](https://d2creative.com/ada-compliance-tips/) for all visitors, including those with disabilities or using assistive technologies.

 When it comes to **site speed**, what matters is less the content of your website, but how optimized it is to load on various devices.

 This hinges on factors including:

 * **Image optimization:** Large images can slow down your website.
 Optimize your images by compressing them or using tools to reduce their file size without sacrificing quality.
 * **Reliable hosting:** Your website’s hosting provider can affect its speed.
 Choose a reliable hosting provider that offers fast loading times and minimal downtime.
 * **Content Delivery Networks (CDN):** A CDN is a network of servers that store a copy of your website’s content.
 Utilizing one allows content to be delivered from the server closest to them, reducing the load time.

 ## Putting the Pieces Together